fooltowise/NeroNotes/Nero's Notes/LibertyRPF on CSU.md

 [I wrote about Topicus a bit in edition #29](https://libertyrpf.substack.com/p/29-constellation-softwares-topicus).

-### Constellation Software’s Topicus Acquisition & TSS Spin Back on Calendar - December 2020
+### [[Constellation Software]]’s Topicus Acquisition & TSS Spin Back on Calendar - December 2020

 After a hiatus for unknown reasons, we’re back to our regular programs:

-> Constellation Software, acting through its TSS operating group and its subsidiary TPCS Holding B.V., **entered into a binding agreement with IJssel B.V. to purchase 100% of the shares of Topicus.com** B.V., a Netherlands-based diversified vertical market software provider.
+> [[Constellation Software]], acting through its TSS operating group and its subsidiary TPCS Holding B.V., **entered into a binding agreement with IJssel B.V. to purchase 100% of the shares of Topicus.com** B.V., a Netherlands-based diversified vertical market software provider.
 In connection with the anticipated closing of the acquisition and the subsequent public listing of the subordinate voting shares of Topicus.com Inc., **TSS will be spun out of Constellation and will operate together with Topicus as a separate publicly traded company**.
 >
 > Constellation also announced today that it has resolved to **pay a special dividend pursuant to which all common shareholders of record on December 28, 2020** will be entitled to receive, by way of a dividend-in-kind, **1.859817814 subordinate voting shares of Topicus.com Inc. for each common share of Constellation** held.
 The payment date for the Dividend is expected to be on or **about January 4, 2021**. [...]
 >